narayanswa30663/MUN_Speechmaker/Ruby/INSTRUCTIONS.md

 ### Instructions for running the Ruby version of the MUN Speechmaker on a Mac:

 1. Open the ‘Terminal’ application.
 If it is already open, open a new window.
+2. Type in `sudo gem install macaddr`.
+Enter your password when you are promted to do so.
-2. Type in (or copy and paste) the following, and press enter: `cd Downloads/MUN_Speechmaker-master_download`
+3. Type in (or copy and paste) the following, and press enter: `cd Downloads/MUN_Speechmaker-master_download`
-3. Type in (or copy and paste) the following, and press enter: `ruby Ruby/mun.rb`
+4. Type in (or copy and paste) the following, and press enter: `ruby Ruby/mun.rb`
-4. The application should begin running.
+5. The application should begin running.

 ##### If for some reason these steps do not work, try running the Python version of this program.
 Instructions for doing so can be found in the ‘Python’ folder.